 Question: What is the financial commitment?

-Answer: The registration fee is $170-190 per child depending on age.
+Answer: The registration fee is $185 per child.
 This fee covers paying the referees, equipment expenses such as balls/goals/goalie-equipt/etc, our year-end celebration for parents/players, and various regional league/tournament expenses.
 This cost includes the required player membership registration fees for our leagues (FGLL for the girls and MYBLL for the boys).
 Registration scholarships are available.
-Please out to the program directors regarding these.
+Please reach out to the program directors regarding these.